-The recommended retail price for our standard Pottery For The Planet Cups is $35 and limited edition Mandala Cups retail for $39.
+The recommended retail price for our standard handmade Pottery For The Planet Cups is $35 and limited edition Mandala Cups retail for $39.
 The Mac 4oz cups are $33.

-Pottery For The Planet Cups and Lids are both dishwasher safe however we recommend that you wash your cup and lid by hand after each use to keep it extra safe and avoid something falling against your cup in the dishwasher.
+Yes.
+Pottery For The Planet Cups and Lids are both microwave and dishwasher safe however we recommend that you wash your cup and lid by hand after each use to keep it extra safe and avoid something falling against your cup in the dishwasher.

-Usually coffee’s with milk are made around 60deg c which isn’t usually too hot to hold, but if you like your coffee extra hot or your are using your Pottery For The Planet Cup for tea or a long black you may find the ceramic gets a bit hot.
-You may wish to purchase an additional Silicone Heat Band to go around your cup if you think it might be too hot to handle.
+The standard barista made coffee with milk is generally made at around 65 degrees which isn’t usually too hot to hold.
+If you like your daily brew extra hot or your are using your Pottery For The Planet Cup to enjoy a herbal tea or a long black you may find the ceramic gets a bit hot.
+You may wish to purchase an additional Silicone Heat Band to go around your ceramic keep cup if you think it might be too hot to handle.

 Pottery For The Planet Cups come in 4 sizes; 4oz, 6oz, 8oz and 12oz.
 We don’t currently offer 16oz cups and find that most people are satisfied with their daily dose in a 12oz reusable cup.
 Our cups are designed to fit into most cup holders in cars and prams.
 You can see the full size specifications listed in every product description.

 We restock the Pottery For The Planet Online Store every time we unload our kilns which is several times a week.
-We do our best to keep all of our designs in stock.
+We do our best to keep all of our unique, handmade designs in stock.
 We have many stockists throughout Australia and now New Zealand so to be sure to check in with any of them if you find something is out of stock on our Online Store.
 Alternatively, check back online each week to see if your favourite design is fresh out of the kiln.

 The lines you see in the glaze on some cups is due to “glaze crazing” and is a perfectly normal feature of many glazes.
 Don’t worry, glaze craze is not a crack and will not affect the functional or hygienic aspects of your cup.
 Don’t be alarmed if the glaze on your cup continues to craze over time, this is also perfectly normal.
 Glaze crazing occurs in some glazes where the shrinkage rate of the clay differs to the shrinkage rate in the glaze resulting in a beautiful crackled, sometimes eggshell effect.
 The thickness of the glaze application will determine the amount of crazing, if any so not all of the cups will feature a craze.
 Many of our designs may feature crazing including Glacier, Angelic, Ocean Bliss, Sage and Honey Pot.